krperry/PyBasic/README.md

 compatibility with some basic dialects the bounds of each dimension will be expanded by one to enable element access including the len.
 So in the above example, valid index values for array *A* will be *0, 1*, *2* or *3* for each dimension.
-Arrays may have a maximum of three dimensions.
+Arrays may have a maximum of ten dimensions.
 Numeric arrays will be initialised with each element set to zero, while string arrays will be initialised with each element set to the empty string "".